Avoiding Flawed

 Using incandescent light bulbs (or the sun) as the energy source

-places big challenges -- and duties -- on a presentation
+places big challenges -- and duties -- on a presentation.

 The choice of energy source for a CO2 infrared absorption/heating demo is a big one.
 Are incandescent light bulbs a helpful recommendation?